 Use a slightly damp cloth if needed

-Once most of the liquid is absorbed, you can use a lightly dampened cloth to remove sticky residue.
+Once most of the liquid has been absorbed, you can use a lightly dampened cloth to remove any sticky residue.
 Follow with a dry cloth to remove moisture.

 Avoid harsh chemicals